 Who loves bubbles in their beverage?
 We do!
-In fact, most Kombucha homebrewers desire more fizz in their brew.
+In fact, when most people get into bottling Kombucha at home, they desire more fizz.
 Any why not?
 It’s fun, adds texture and flavor, looks cool in the glass and reminds many people of good times.
 How exciting when a new Booch is opened, bubbles rush madly upward, increasing exponentially, frothing to the top of the bottle and spilling forth gently!

-Usually, if carbonation is a problem, the issue is not enough bubbles (See Carbonation Techniques Basic & Carbonation Techniques Advanced for more help with those issues).
+Usually, if carbonation is a problem, the issue is not enough bubbles (CLICK HERE for more Carbonation Techniques).
 However too much of a good thing can transform pleasantly bubbly Booch to messy geyser or even bottle bomb under the wrong combination of conditions.
 Signs of over-fermentation when bottling Kombucha, Jun or kefir include bubbles leaking from the top, hissing sounds as CO2 tries to escape any which way, and stressed or bulging caps.

-The good news is that it’s pretty easy to avoid a mess when bottling Kombucha or any fermented drink at most times of the year, especially cooler seasons when carbonation can be a fickle friend.
-But as temperatures rise, the yeast become more active, and coupled with sugar in the form of fruit or flavorings (especially pureed fruit – see below), the excessive pressure produced by this dynamic duo is the issue to be on the lookout for.
+The good news is that it’s pretty easy to avoid a mess when bottling Kombucha or any fermented drink.
+At most times of the year, especially cooler seasons, carbonation can be a fickle friend.
+But as temperatures rise, the yeast become more active.
+Coupled with sugar in the form of fruit or flavorings (especially pureed fruit – see below), the excessive pressure produced by this dynamic duo can be a problem.

 Things That Go “Bang” in the Night (or Day)

-We’ve heard more than one story of loud, unexplained crashes rudely interrupting a night of sleep, causing great confusion and even fear (“Is someone robbing the house?”), only to discover the cause is an overflowing or busted bottle in a cabinet or on the counter.
-Most of the time, it’s an issue of messy inconvenience but rarely, someone may be exposed to a flying piece of glass, which can cause injury or even a need for stitches in the most extreme cases.
+We’ve heard more than one story of loud, unexplained crashes rudely interrupting a night of sleep, causing great confusion and even fear (“Is someone robbing the house?”), only to discover the cause is an overflowing or shattering bottle in a cabinet or on the counter.
+Most of the time, it’s an issue of messy inconvenience.
+But rarely, someone may be exposed to a flying piece of glass, which can cause injury or even a need for stitches in the most extreme cases.

 The best way to avoid a bottle bomb is not to create one!
 The type and quantity of flavoring, the type and quantity of yeast, the temperature of the second ferment, the type and shape of bottle and many, many other factors may all play a role.
 Understanding what causes excessive carbonation when bottling Kombucha and other ferments, and employing these safe techniques, allows the homebrewer to prevent issues in the first place.
 Though no matter how hard we try, some variation will always occur; such is the active nature of our happy, living brews!

-1. Reduce the amount of flavoring in each bottle, especially those higher in sugar which will kick start the yeast to create lots of bubbles quickly.
+Especially those higher in sugar, which will kick start the yeast to create lots of bubbles quickly.
 Too much fruit of any kind may lead to issues but pureed fruit creates the most carbonation and therefore cause for concern.
 Use larger pieces, no more than 5-10% per bottle, to infuse flavor without risking blowups.
-Rhizomes like ginger and turmeric are also known to create a lot of fizz, so use sparingly.
+Rhizomes like ginger and turmeric can create a lot of fizz, so use sparingly.
 Other flavors such as flowers, barks, spices and herbs may contain less sugar, though yeast on some plants, such as chamomile, can also activate a second ferment.
 Check out more flavoring ideas here.

 - Bonus Tip: To further reduce the potential for too much carbonation, flavor the brew for 2-3 days in the vessel (remove the SCOBYs and starter liquid first!), then strain out the flavorings at bottling time.
 This technique offers the added advantages of extended shelf life and easier cleaning as flavorings do not continue to ferment at the bottom of the bottle.